PyRepair/maniple/training-data/summarize-experiment/pandas/88/prompt_response_response_6.md

             fill_value=fill_value,
         )

+    # discard the top level
+    if (
+        values_passed
-    if values_passed and not values_multi and not table.empty and table.columns.nlevels > 1:
+        and not values_multi
+        and not table.empty
+        and (table.columns.nlevels > 1)
+    ):
         table = table[values[0]]

     if len(index) == 0 and len(columns) > 0:
         table = table.T

+    # GH 15193 Make sure empty columns are removed if dropna=True
     if isinstance(table, ABCDataFrame) and dropna:
         table = table.dropna(how="all", axis=1)

     return table
 ```

-The corrected `pivot_table` function ensures that the resulting object is consistently a 'DataFrame' and handles the data manipulation and handling processes appropriately to maintain this structure.
-This should resolve the error encountered when using multi-index columns only with the `pivot_table` function.

-Please replace the existing `pivot_table` function with the corrected implementation provided above.